courtois-neuromod/cneuromod-things/README.md

 ``fLoc`` and ``retino`` (population receptive field), used to derive subject-specific ROIs. ``anatomical`` data that include flat maps to visualize voxelwise statistics on the cortex are also included.

-``datapaper`` includes jupyter notebooks with code to re-create figures from the data paper using data files saved in the current repository.
+``datapaper`` includes jupyter notebooks with code to re-create figures from the data paper using data and results files saved in the current repository.

 TODO: add refs to manuscript